Contract Review Checklist: Everything You Need to Know

 4. Trust the Professionals

 The contract review checklist is a comprehensive list of every key component that should be examined whenever you are going to sign a contract.
-It functions as the bare minimum that one should do before agreeing to anything but is no replacement for a professional lawyer.
+It functions as the bare minimum that one should do before agreeing to anything but is no replacement for a professional contract review lawyer.

 What Is Contract Review?